 Home › Japan Green Medicall Centre Limited Privacy Policy

-This is the privacy policy for Japan Green Medical Centre Limited (JGMC).
-It explains how and why we use personal data, and what we do to ensure information is kept safe and secure in accordance with applicable data protection and privacy laws including the UK Data Protection Act 2018 (DPA 2018) and the UK GDPR (being the UK’s retained law version of the General Data Protection Regulation 2016/679) (Data Protection Laws).
+This is the privacy policy for Japan Green Medical Centre Limited (JGMC, we, us, our).
+It explains how and why we use personal data, and what we do to ensure information is kept safe and secure in accordance with applicable data protection and privacy laws including the UK Data Protection Act 2018 (DPA 2018) and the UK GDPR (being the EU General Data Protection Regulation 2016/679 in the form retained in the UK after Brexit) (Data Protection Laws).

 This policy explains: